degreepath/auditor/tests/snapshots/2018-19/major/french.md

 ## Electives
-For this requirement, you must have at least two courses taken with the “french_elective” `attributes` attribute.
+For this requirement, you must have at least two courses taken with the “french_elective” `attribute` attribute.